codefellows/seattle-javascript-401d24/01-node-ecosystem/README.md

 * Students will be able to create commonjs modules
 * Students will be able to to create unit tests for synchronous Javascript code
 * Students will be able to use to test driven development methodologies
+* Students will be able to connect their github repository to travis-ci for hot build testing

 ## Resources
 * Read [about nodejs]